 Carrie (1976 & 2013)

 It doesn’t matter which of these two you watch.
 The Stephen King novel adaptation of 1976 became a classic cult and one of the creepiest teen movies ever, so much so that it inspired the 2013 remake with Chloe Grace Moretz.

 Chloe plays the titular Carrie, an awkward teen who is protected by a fanatical mother and is bullied in school by mean girls.
 When a prom prank goes out of hand, Chloe unleashes her telekinetic powers and seeks revenge.
 Here are the trailers of the 1976 and 2013 versions of the movie.

 One of the most iconic movies, The Exorcist plays with the themes of religion and the supernatural.
 The movie follows Chris and her 12-year-old daughter Regan, who one day goes and plays with an Ouija board and begins to behave bizarrely.

 Convinced that her daughter is possessed by a demonic entity, Chris brings a priest into her home to perform an exorcism.
-It was the highest-grossing R-rated horror movie until the release of It in 2017.
+It was the highest-grossing R-rated horror movie until its release of It in 2017.
 Watch the trailer.

 IMDb Rating – 8/10

 This 1984 classic is another Halloween gem that is full of fun and laughter for the whole family.
-A horror comedy, Ghostbusters follows Peter Venkman, Raymond Stantz and Egon Spengler, who lose their jobs as scientists and establish a ghost-catching squad Ghostbusters to fight the evil ghosts in New York City.
+A horror comedy, Ghostbusters follows Peter Venkman, Raymond Stantz, and Egon Spengler, who lose their jobs as scientists and establish a ghost-catching squad of Ghostbusters to fight the evil ghosts in New York City.

-The movie stars Bill Murray, Dan Aykroyd and Harold Ramis in leading roles, along with Sigourney Weaver, Ernie Hudson and William Atherton.
+The movie stars Bill Murray, Dan Aykroyd, and Harold Ramis in leading roles, along with Sigourney Weaver, Ernie Hudson, and William Atherton.
 Watch the trailer.